JanezSedeljsak/dotnet-app/README.md

 The whole API is deployes on Azure - [here](https://travel-log.azurewebsites.net)

 ## Frontend
-There is also a github repository for that project - [here](https://github.com/JanezSedeljsak/travel-log-service-client)
+The frontend of the project is developed with React, available [here](https://github.com/JanezSedeljsak/travel-log-service-client)

 ## Install locally
 You should have the latest (6.0) dotnet installed on your system